selfishprimate/gerillass/CONTRIBUTING.md

 Hey there!
 The future contributor of Gerillass!

 I hope you'll find it very easy to contribute to the project.
 My advice for you to check out the code in the "scss" folder first.
-I think you'll understand the logic behind the structure at first sight!
+I think you'll understand the logic behind the structure soon!

 If you don't somehow, you have to read the details below line-by-line, unfortunately.